AshwanthramKL/toDoList-react/README.md

 ### What I learned

-This project helped me recap over some concepts of CSS such as
+This project helped me strenghten my understanding some concepts such as

 - States
 - Components